ropensci/GSODR/README.md

-GSODR provides a function, `nearest_stations()`, which will return a data frame object of stations in the GSOD data set that are within a specified radius of a given point expresssed as latitude and longitude in decimal degrees.
+GSODR provides a function, `nearest_stations()`, which will return a data frame object of stations in the GSOD data set that are within a specified radius of a given point expressed as latitude and longitude in decimal degrees.

 ``` r
 library(GSODR)